Atharv-cyber/Jarvis-1/README.md

 ---------------
 * It uses Google's speech to text and text to speech engines to interact with the users.
 * It uses ALICE's aiml set for most of the answers.
-* It can open some website for you such as Google, Facebook, etc. Just say "Can you open twitter for me" and see the magic
+* It can open some website for you such as Google, Youtube, instagram, Facebook, etc. Just say "Can you open twitter for me" and see the magic
 * It can do basic mathematics
 * It can search for information on Wikipedia.
 "Search Microsoft"
 * It can tell about your current location.
 Say "Where am I" or "Where are we"
 * It can play music(Not developed completely)
+* It can play videos for you from youtube

 Dependencies
 -----------